luqmanfadlli/MSI-GS65-9SD-macOS-Sonoma-opencore/README.md

 # Introduction
-This is my personal documentation after successfully installing macOS Monterey and Ventura on my MSI GS65 Stealth 9SD and use it as daily driver.
+This is my personal documentation after successfully installing macOS Monterey, Ventura, and Sonoma on my MSI GS65 Stealth 9SD and use it as daily driver.
+This EFI is for the latest Sonoma version.

 ## Machine information
 |Parts|Details